Indiana University Robert H. McKinney School of Law: Center for Intellectual Property Law and Innovation

-The Center for Intellectual Property Law and Innovation is a center for intellectual property law and related transactional areas.
-It is affiliated with both Purdue University and Indiana University, with strong ties to the IU Medical Center and the IU Kelley School of Business.

 William S. and Christine S. Hall Center for Law and Health

-IU McKinney houses the William S. and Christine S. Hall Center for Law and Health.
-The Center for Law and Health was established in 1987 to conduct legal and empirical research on health care law and policy issues in Indiana and the nation and was later renamed in honor of William S. and Christine S. Hall.
-The Center houses the Indiana Health Law Review, a health care law and policy-focused law journal.

 Center for International and Comparative Law

 The Center for International and Comparative Law is the nucleus for all of the law school's international law programs, including two international related law reviews.
 The Indiana International & Comparative Law Review was launched in 1991, devoted to the study and analysis of current international legal issues and problems.
 The European Journal of Law Reform was launched in 1998 to provide a forum for interdisciplinary debate on proposals for law reform and the development of private and public international law in Europe.
 That journal is jointly edited by faculty of IU McKinney, the Institute of Advanced Legal Studies (University of London), and the University of Basel School of Law in Switzerland, with the assistance of a team of student editors from the II&CLR.